Community Inclusion Standard

 Working with existing established codes (Woodland Carbon Code and IUCN Peatland Code), means we can have the ambition to provide project developers, codes and investors an integrated solution to developing and marketing “Community Plus” projects, by 2025.

-Alongside existing codes, our project will also interface the work of CreditNature, one of the most advanced, holistic, forms of Nature Positive Biodiversity Credit available, and supported via the Innovate on Nature Civtech Programme, sponsored by Scottish Government, NatureScot and SEPA.
+Alongside existing codes, our project has also interfaced with the work of CreditNature, one of the most advanced, holistic, forms of Nature Positive Biodiversity Credit available, and supported via the Innovate on Nature Civtech Programme, sponsored by Scottish Government, NatureScot and SEPA.
+We will continue to collaborate with Scottish Government, the they support the development of an ecosystem restoration code, that will be informed by the outputs of the Civtech contract with CreditNature.

 Why now?